 As natural hunters, they have wide pupils and large eye lenses that let them collect information about their surroundings.
-These characteristics kick into action at night, even more, widening their eyes to allow better vision.
+These characteristics kick into action at night even more, widening their eyes to allow better vision.

-If your feline friend has large pupils, they might be going into a defense mood.
+If your feline friend has large pupils, they might be going into a defensive mood.
 If they feel threatened by another animal or human being, they’ll tend to become aggressive, which can lead to scratching and biting.